 25th December, 2018: Seismic activity in and around Mount Etna, Sicily

-28th January, 2017: The seismic activity in Italy which started in August, 2016 continues in Central Italy.
-Ten days earlier – 18th January there was an earthquake in Central Italy, the tremors and earth movement sent shock waves through the region, resulting in an avalanche that engulfed a hotel.
-The force of the avalanche displaced the hotel downhill by tens of meters.
-Almost thirty people lost their lives.
-This is all part of a continuing seismic pattern that has seen tens of thousands of quakes in Central Italy since August of last year.30th October, 2016: Two months ago I wrote an article about earthquakes in Italy following the catastrophic earthquake of Wednesday, 24th August when the town of Amatrice was destroyed.
-Hundreds of people lost their lives.
-Since then Central Italy has been jostled and rocked by thousands of tremors and several strong earthquakes.
+30th October, 2016: A series of earthquakes started in late August, in Italy’s central mountainous area, about two hours east of Rome.
+For several months Central Italy was jostled and rocked by thousands of tremors and several strong earthquakes.
 On 26th October, there was a large earthquake west of Visso, hundreds of people were evacuated to the coast for their safety.
-Then this morning, 30th October, another huge earth tremor occured just to the north of Norcia, Umbria.
-This morning’s quake registered 6.6 on the Richter scale.
+Then on the morning of 30th October, another huge earth tremor struck just to the north of Norcia, Umbria.
+This quake registered 6.6 on the Richter scale.
 Ever since the quakes have continued, shaking the hills and small towns of this mountainous area.
 I can’t even imagine how frightening and concerning these ground movements are for the local people.
-Let’s hope that the people living in theses areas stay safe and that the seismic activity ends soon.
+In fact the local people had to endure months of quakes and minor quakes, which eventually came to an end several months later.

 Italy’s fault lines are very active in geological terms.
 In the last twenty years there have been three major earthquakes and numerous smaller ones.
 The beautiful town of Assisi was hit in 1997 by a quake which damaged the famous Basilica of San Francisco.
 It took years to restore the church and it’s medieval frescoes.
 In 2009 there was a quake in L’Aquila which destroyed the town and killed hundreds of people.
 In 2016 an earthquake measuring 6.2 on the Richter scale destroyed Amatrice, a pretty little mountain town known all over Italy as the birthplace of a special pasta dish – Pasta al’Amatriciana.
 Not far from Modena in Emilia Romagna there was an earthquake in 2012 which shook the buildings so hard enormous wheels of Parmesan Cheese fell from the shelves in the drying houses where they are stored to age for ten to fifteen years.